JaneliaSciComp/hortacloud-utilities/README.md

 create and upload neuron data JSON files.
 The program first calls NeuronBrowser to create a mapping of dates to neurons.

-The user is them prompted to process finished neurons and/or tracing complete neurons.
+The user is then prompted to process finished neurons and/or tracing complete neurons.
+For every date, a metadata file is created that contains neurons associated with that date.

 ### Finished neurons
 Metadata files are created for each date and uploaded to ```s3://janelia-mouselight-imagery/neurons/Finished_Neurons/YYYY-MM-DD/metadata.json```.
 The metadata file will contain a list of neurons (with their original names) for that date.
 Example: